 In order to fit in to your new working environment and to avoid making any embarrassing faux pas, you should find out a bit about what it is like to work in your new location.
 This involves being aware of typical working hours, etiquette for greeting and speaking to clients and for contacting them out of hours.

-Make sure you bring with you all the documents you might need to start work abroad.
+Make sure you bring with you all the documents you might need to start your overseas contract job.
 You will also need to allow yourself some time for the relevant paperwork to be filled in and processed before you can start working.
 In some countries there is a lot of bureaucracy to contend with, so be prepared and remain patient!

-If you are planning on working away for only a number of weeks, a holiday let might be your best option, especially if it is out of peak season.
+If you are planning on taking an overseas contract job for only a number of weeks, a holiday let might be your best option, especially if it is out of peak season.
 As you will be booking for a longer period than most holiday makers, you may be able to negotiate a discount.
 It is advisable to research available housing before you travel abroad and make appointments to see properties as soon as you arrive.